 Forever beautiful, power matcha (I quit coffee, remember?), super greens, energy bomb.
 These I use more sporadically: The delicious chocolate lover, and the muscle power.
 Don’t forget to use the code SUPER-IVY15 !

 Oh, every product has recipes on the container (which is recyclable) and you must try those recipes!

 Vegan meat is usually not my thing.
-But my husband likes them, and I do like to have the meatballs (or this brand ) or the scallopini once in a blue moon.
+But my husband likes them, and I do like to have these meatballs (or this brand ) or scallopini once in a blue moon.
 My husband’s favourites are the crispy chicken and the fish filet.
-He is the happiest on the vegan fish tacos nights!
+He is the happiest on our vegan fish tacos nights!

 An incredibly satisfying chocolate protein smoothie (and I’m saying this as someone with a huge appetite).

 2 frozen bananas, 2 servings of Cacao magic, 2 cups of plant-based milk, 2 tablespoons of psyllium husk (optional, for extra fiber), 1 cup of frozen spinach, 1 cup of frozen mixed berries, 2 servings of super green, 2 servings of PBfit peanut butter, and a cup of ice.

 Blend everything except for cacao magic and the psyllium husk in a high-speed blender.
 Pour the ingredients in whatever container you like.
 Add the cacao magic with a dessert spoon.
 If you’re using the psyllium husk, add it now- the texture will be gooey with the psyllium husk.
 Mix well.
 This should satisfy your sweet tooth, and fill you up until the next mealtime!